zacharyedwardbull/pycycling/README.md

 ## Disclaimer
 __I take no responsibility if the use of this package breaks your turbo trainer or stationary bike.
 Use at your own risk!
-It has only been tested with a Tacx NEO 2T trainer.__
+It has only been tested with a Tacx NEO 2T trainer, and Garmin Vector 3 power meter pedals.__

 ## Supported protocols